Civil partnerships, previously uniquely available to same-sex couples, are now available for opposite-sex partners too.

 Civil partnerships are an attractive option for couples whose personal beliefs are at odds with marriage which many perceive to be the product of a patriarchal system in which women are ‘given away’ by their fathers to their husbands.

 Simply living together does not afford the same legal rights as a marriage or a civil partnership as both parties remain single in the eyes of the law.
-Couples can formalise their living status via a cohabitation agreement and record their intentions of property ownership when they purchase a property together.
-However, they must remember that upon separation their rights are not the same as if they were married or if they had entered into a civil partnership.
+Couples can formalise their living status via a cohabitation agreement and record their intentions of property ownership when they purchase a property together must remember that upon separation their rights are not the same as if they were married or if they had entered into a civil partnership.